Coding-with-Callie/coding-with-callie-website/README.md

 <p>&nbsp;</p>

-## Create a new branch to work off
+### Create a new branch to work off
+Enabling collaboration, organisation and isolated development and testing of code
 * Create a new branch.
 This is switched to immediately after running the command.
-The new branch name should be in the format developerfullname-ticket-description
+The new branch name should follow the format developers-full-name/ticket-description

-      git checkout -b <developerfullname-ticket-description>
+      git checkout -b <developers-full-name/ticket-description>
 * Push the new branch to GitHub

-      git push origin <developerfullname-ticket-description>
+      git push origin <developers-full-name/ticket-description>
 * Begin working on the new branch locally in VS Code

       code .
 <p>&nbsp;</p>

-## Create a local database
+### Create a local database
 cd api
-npm install

-## Create and fill out .env file
+### Create and fill out .env file
 A configuration file used to store environment variables.
 These variables are used to configure settings that the application needs to run, enhancing security and providing flexibility
 * In the api folder create a new file called .env
 * In the .env file add the following information replacing username and password with the correct values